 “The allergens in his home’s air irritated him even though I always installed the more costly 3M Filtrate brand of air filters.
 They just weren’t helping.
 He frequently caught pneumonia but he had only left to go out over the past four years to see his doctors.”

 The pneumonia would constantly result in Kim’s father spending at least two months in the hospital and rehabilitation clinic.
-Just prior to the Walk MS event in North Dallas, Kim’s father had spent almost a month in the hospital and two days at the rehab facility recovering from two strings of pneumonia.
+In the time leading up to the Walk MS event in North Dallas, Kim’s father had spent almost a month in the hospital and two days at the rehab facility recovering from two strings of pneumonia.
 After watching her father suffer so much, Kim said she was going to “roll the dice” and bid on the APCO, which would not only help her dad get some “clean” air, but the proceeds also went to benefit the National Multiple Sclerosis Society.

 Kim was thrilled when she found out she won and planned on having the APCO installed in her father’s residence before he was discharged from the rehab facility.
 Regrettably, just three days after the MS Walk, Kim’s father was brought home to hospice care and passed away peacefully on April 16th.
 The APCO arrived the following week.